IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_SACRIFICE

-Fires on the frame that a player takes damage from spikes in a Sacrifice Room.
+Fires from the `MC_ENTITY_TAKE_DMG` callback when a player takes damage from spikes in a Sacrifice Room.

 ```ts
 function postSacrifice(player: EntityPlayer, numSacrifices: int): void {}